30 Scary Ocean Facts More Terrifying Than Anything in Outer Space

-In 1997, the National Oceanic and Atmospheric Administration discovered a screeching bloop—deemed "The Bloop"—coming from the depths.
-To this day, no one knows for certain what it comes from, though NOAA scientists have speculated it could be due to glacial movement.
-For the record, the SETI Institute—the organization in charge of listening to outer space, in the hopes of hearing something, anything—has turned up nothing.
+In 1997, the NOAA discovered a screeching bloop—deemed "The Bloop"—coming from the depths of the ocean.
+To this day, no one knows for certain what it comes from, though scientists have speculated it could be due to glacial movement.
+For the record, the SETI Institute—the organization in charge of listening to outer space, in the hopes of hearing something, anything—has still turned up nothing.

 According to a report from the National Oceanography Centre, there's not enough data out there to know how fishing—deep-sea fishing, in particular—impacts the global ecosystem.

 You know the Kraken—the legendary, bus-sized squid that indiscriminately devoured ships and creatures as if they were krill?
 According to the Geology Society of America, the Kraken of yore (yes, they were actual giant squids) used to murder dinosaurs and arrange the skeletons in artistic patterns.